inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This course will examine the historical unfolding of Africa both domestically and internationally.
-The major topics will include such themes as traditional institutions, political development, European colonialism, African nationalism along with the struggle for independence and the entry into the global free market and world affairs.
+Examines the historical unfolding of Africa both domestically and internationally.
+The major topics include such themes as traditional institutions, political development, European colonialism, African nationalism along with the struggle for independence, and the entry into the global free market and world affairs.

 HIST 316.
 AMERICAN INDIAN HISTORY I. 5 Credits.